qos-ch/reload4j/README.md

 the replacement of  _log4j.jar_ with _reload4j.jar_ in your build without needing to make changes to source code, i.e. to your java files.

+With release 1.2.18.0, the reload4j project offers a clear and easy migration path for the thousands of users who have an urgent need to fix vulnerabilities in log4j 1.2.17.

 ### Goals

 As mentioned above, the reload4j project aims to fix the